Testing the effectiveness of unconventional monetary policy in Japan and the United States: Theoretical Model

 Because $\hat{X}_{t}$ is the right-hand-side of equation (\ref{K_F}), equation (\ref{K_F}) can be written as:

 or

 From equations (\ref{HHu1}) and (\ref{HHr1}), the wage $\hat{w}_{t}$ can be written as:

 where the market clearing conditions (\ref{goods}) and (\ref{labor}) were used in the second equality and the production function (\ref{Y}) was used in the third equality.
-Since $c^{u}=c^{r}$ is assumed, the second equality holds.
+Since we assume $c^{u}=c^{r}$, the second equality holds.
 By using the expression for $\hat{w}_{t}$, the Phillips curve can be written as

-In the case of no price indexation to the past inflation rate and a linear production function, that is, in the case of $\nu_{p}=1$ and $\theta=1$, the Phillips curve is collapsed to the standard form:
+In the case of no price indexation to the past inflation rate and a linear production function, that is, in the case of $\nu_{p}=1$ and $\theta=1$, the Phillips curve collapses to the standard form: